xixogo5105/uiptv/XTREME_IMPORT_GUIDE.md

 - Imported Xtreme accounts support Live TV, VOD, and Series flows in both desktop and web views.
 - If multiple accounts share the same host URL, UIPTV auto-suffixes account names (`name`, `name (2)`, `name (3)`, ...).
+- Bulk import can also reuse one host account and append multiple username/password pairs when **Group Accounts by Username/Password** is enabled.
 - Account cache reload is available after import from the **Manage Account** screen.

 ## Format Overview